alshedivat/al-folio/_pages/about.md

         We conduct academic research in Natural Language Processing, where we investigate methods to understand langauge models and how to apply them to the political and social sciences.
-We are part of the Data Science and AI division at Chalmers University of Technology.
+We are part of the Data Science and AI division at
+        <a href="https://www.chalmers.se/en/">Chalmers University of Technology</a>.
     </p>
 </div>
 <div class="mt-1 container row align-items-center justify-content-center">